Braised Malaysian Short Ribs

 To cook the dish, pour off and discard any excess fat from the pot.
 Next, add the onions and a pinch of salt.
 Sauté the onions until they soften and start to brown, about 5 minutes.
 Then add the garlic and ginger.
 Stir and cook until fragrant, about a minute or so.

 Next, deglaze with the beer.
 Bring the liquid to a boil over high heat.
 Let cook for about 2 minutes, scraping up any of the browned and caramelized bits from the bottom of the pot.
 Then pour in the stock and soy sauce and bring the liquid to a simmer.
-Add the kaffir lime leaves and return the ribs to the pot.
+Add the makrut lime leaves and return the ribs to the pot.

 The liquid should rise at least two-thirds the way up the ribs.
 If it doesn’t, simply add a bit more beer or stock.
 Bring to a simmer, cover the pot with a lid and place into the oven for about 2 to 3 hours.
 Turning the ribs every hour or so.